twisted/twisted/docs/development/sponsorship.rst

 GitHub Sponsors allows monthly donations or one time donations.

 For the contributions made using Tidelift we don't have any insights.
-At the moment, we receive about $300 per month via Tidelift.
+As of October 2024, we receive about $300 per month via Tidelift.

 If you would prefer to make other arrangements (e.g., your corporation requires the use of a purchase order, even when donating to a charity), contact PSF at `sponsors@python.org`.